 This movie was pure chick flick fun.
 No more, no less.

-is a romantic comedy directed by Fred Wolf in 2008.
+The House Bunny is a romantic comedy directed by Fred Wolf in 2008.
 Co-produced by Adam Sandler, Anna Faris and others, and written by Legally Blonde writers, Kirsten Smith and Karen McCullah Lutz.
 The film stars Anna Faris, Kat Dennings, Emma Stone, Rumer Willis, Katharine McPhee, and others.

 I know that this is a typical comedy chick flick, complete with fashion montages, the make-over, boys who “like girls for who they are,” the heroine fighting with her frenemies, the heroine fighting with her friends, the heroine being friends with her friends again, really cheesy speeches in front of a bunch of uptight people, and those uptight people eventually being won over by the cheesy speech.
 Basically, just add Hugh Hefner and a sorority angle to the mix and you get the House Bunny.
 Still, having ranted about the predictability of this chick flick, I really actually enjoyed this film.